 Gillian Lester's principal subject areas include employment law and policy, and contracts.
 Her research has explored topics including distributive justice and the welfare state, workplace intellectual property, and paid family leave.

 Lester holds a J.S.D. from Stanford Law School and LL.B. from the University of Toronto Faculty of Law, where she served as editor in chief of the University of Toronto Faculty of Law Review.
 Lester began her teaching career in 1994 at the UCLA School of Law, where she became full professor in 1999.
-She joined the Berkeley Law faculty in 2006, and is currently appointed as Acting Dean (Dec.
-2012 - ), Associate Dean for the JD Program and Curriculum Planning (2010 - ), and Alexander F. and May T. Morrison Professor of Law.
-She has also held appointments as Sidley Austin Visiting Professor at Harvard Law School (2008-09), Sloan Fellow and Visiting Professor at Georgetown University Law Center (2000), and has held short visiting appointments at USC Gould School of Law and the University of Chicago Law School, and Interdisciplinary Center Herzliya, Israel.
+She joined the Berkeley Law faculty in 2006, where she has served as Associate Dean for JD Program and Curricular Planning (2010-2013), and Acting Dean (Spring 2013).
+She has also held appointments as Sidley Austin Visiting Professor at Harvard Law School (2008-09), Sloan Fellow and Visiting Professor at Georgetown University Law Center (2000), and has held short visiting appointments at USC Gould School of Law, University of Chicago Law School, and Interdisciplinary Center Herzliya, Israel.